ailon/markerjs/README.md

 marker.js is using [Font Awesome Free](https://fontawesome.com) icons for the toolbar UI.

 ## License

-Linkware (see [LICENSE](https://github.com/ailon/markerjs/blob/master/LICENSE) for details) - the UI displays a small link back to the marker.js website which should be retained.
-Alternative license options are coming soon.
+Since version 1.8 marker.js is released under the [MIT license](https://github.com/ailon/markerjs/blob/master/LICENSE).

-Alternative licenses are available through the [marker.js website](https://markerjs.com).
+The annotation UI includes a small logo back to [marker.js website](https://markerjs.com).
+You can find instructions on how to remove it [here](https://markerjs.com/#price).